 Key differentiators:

-• vs Mailgun: Mailgun has far more tools (70 vs 9) with deeper API coverage including routes, webhooks, IP management, mailing lists, and suppressions.
-But Mailtrap has sandbox testing built into the MCP — critical for developer workflows where you want to test email output before sending live.
-Mailgun also has a thoughtful no-delete safety design that Mailtrap lacks.
-Mailtrap wins on free tier (4,000 vs ~3,000 emails/mo) and platform polish.
+• vs Mailgun: Mailgun’s v2.0.0 TypeScript rewrite brings 85 tools with deep API coverage — routes, webhooks, IP management, mailing lists, suppressions, and more.
+Mailtrap’s 23 tools don’t approach that breadth.
+But Mailtrap has sandbox testing infrastructure built into the MCP (10 tools for project/inbox management plus email inspection with spam scoring) — critical for developer workflows where you want to test email output in isolation before sending live.
+Mailgun also maintains a thoughtful no-delete safety design.
+Mailtrap wins on free tier volume (4,000 vs ~3,000 emails/mo) and platform maturity.

 • vs Postmark: Postmark MCP servers are community-maintained, not official.
 Mailtrap’s first-party support means guaranteed compatibility with platform updates and direct access to the full API feature set.